leapmotion/os-controls/src/components/library/README.md

 - DONE: All color unit tests should pass (some are currently disabled).
 NOTE: The blending tests for long double aren't passing, but that's probably ok, we could just disallow long double as a component type.
 - DONE: Integrate RGB and RGBA into rest of code, replacing "class Color"

+###### Still To Do

+- Simplify GLTexture2PixelData class hierarchy to a single structure, eliminating the storage concern that GLTexture2PixelDataStorage provides.
+- Consistent GL resource (e.g. textures, buffers, etc) construction/[re]initialization/shutdown/destruction
+  convention.
+Some possible choices are:
+  (1) Construction is resource acquisition, destruction is release (GLTexture2, GLShader does this) (2) Construction creates an "invalid/empty" resource, there is a separate Initialize/Create method,
+      there is a separate Shutdown/Destroy method
+      destruction releases the resource (GLBuffer does this).
+  (3) Construct with acquired resource (as in (1)) or construct as "invalid/empty",
+      there is a [Re]Initialize method to [re]acquire a resource there is a Shutdown method
+      destruction releases the resource.
+  Number (3) is probably the most flexible, because it doesn't require destroying and reconstructing to change what resource something points to.
+However, use of std::shared_ptr may make this unnecessary.
+  Then again, we probably don't want to make that architectural choice for people, and want our classes to be usable in many different paradigms.
+- Add SceneGraph and Camera.
+Keep Projection [matrix], get rid of ModelView (because its stack is replaced by SceneGraph) and perhaps use an AffineTransform<DIM> class instead.
+- Abstracting the choice of a particular linear algebra library (Eigen in our case) out.
+  This will require some prototyping and code review.
 - Unit tests (this depends on SDLController or whatever is needed to create a GL context;
   could also make an interface for that purpose -- perhaps that "make me a GL context" interface would be useful in the GL core component?).